dgraph-io/cloud-docs/content/advanced-queries.md

 ### Visualizing your Graph with Ratel

 You can use Ratel to visualize your Slash GraphQL backend with DQL.
-You can host Ratel yourself, or you can use Ratel online at [Dgraph Play](https://play.dgraph.io/?latest#connection)
+You can host Ratel yourself, or you can use Ratel online at [Dgraph Play](https://play.dgraph.io/?latest#connection).

 To configure Ratel:

 1. Click the Dgraph logo in the top left to bring up the connection screen (by default, it has the caption: play.dgraph.io)
 2. Enter your backend's host in the Dgraph Server URL field.
 This is obtained by removing `/graphql` from the end of your `/graphql` endpoint URL.
-As an example, if your `/graphql` endpoint is `https://frozen-mango-42.us-west-2.aws.cloud.dgraph.io/graphql`, then the host for Ratel is located at `https://frozen-mango.us-west-2.aws.cloud.dgraph.io`
+For example, if your `/graphql` endpoint is `https://frozen-mango-42.us-west-2.aws.cloud.dgraph.io/graphql`, then the host for Ratel is `https://frozen-mango.us-west-2.aws.cloud.dgraph.io`
-3. Click the blue 'Connect' button.
-You should see a green tick check next to the word connected
+3. Click the **Connect** button.
+You should see a green check mark next to the word **Connected**.
-4. Click on the 'Extra Settings' tab, and enter your API token into the 'Slash API Key" field.
-Please see [Authentication](/admin/authentication) if you would like to create a new API token.
+4. Click on the **Extra Settings** tab, and then enter your API token into the **Slash API Key** field.
+To create a new API token, see [Authentication](/admin/authentication).
-5. Click on the blue 'Continue' button.
+5. Click on the **Continue** button.

 You can now run queries and mutations using Ratel, and see visualizations of your data.

 Ratel has certain limitations; it doesn't support backups, modifying ACL or attempting to remove nodes from the cluster.